Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 The shield went up.
 A system defence field out-system, between the orbits of Gao-star’s fifth and sixth planets.

 Seconds later it was torn down again.
 A Hunter scout decloaked and fired off a nuclear-pumped X-ray weapon that vaporized both the emitter and the Firebird that had deployed it, costing precious seconds and two valiant air crew.
-Retaliatory fire from the Firebird’s wingman obliterated the Hunter, but the damage was done---the Swarm pushed over the threshold.
+Retaliatory fire from the Firebird’s wingman obliterated the Hunter, but the damage was done - the Swarm pushed over the threshold.

 They had planned for this.
 There was more than one shield, more than one deployment point, but the confirmation that there were still Hunter scouts loitering inside their perimeter was grim...and as fast as the fleet poured on the gravity spikes, the Swarm had the sheer mass to just bully past and around it.
 It didn’t matter how good the FIC and the distributed calculations of all their Watsons were, the Swarm was just too *big.*